Punjabi literature: Western Punjab (Pakistan)

+In Pakistan, some modern Punjabi authors include Ahmad Rahi, Munir Niazi, Najm Hosain Syed, and Ahmad Salim.
+Shahmukhi script is used.
 Some writers like Joshua Fazal Din and Miran Bakhsh Minhas, who wrote Punjabi novels before partition, continued their writing career after the independence of Pakistan in 1947, while new authors emerged, such as Mohammad Bakir and Abdul Majeed Bhatti.

 Najm Hosain Syed, Fakhar Zaman and Afzal Ahsan Randhawa are some of the more prominent names in West Punjabi literature produced in Pakistan since 1947.
 Some other lesser-known but influential fiction writers from Pakistan's Punjab include Saleem Khan Gimmi, Zafar Lashari, Ismail Ahmadani, Razia Noor Mohammad, Raja Mohammad Ahmed, Nadim Asari, Kehkshan Malik, Muneer Ahmed Alvi, and Ehsan Batalvi, among many others.
 Literary criticism in Punjabi has also emerged through the efforts of West Punjabi scholars and poets, Shafqat Tanvir Mirza and Ahmad Salim.

 The work of Zaman and Randhawa often treats the rediscovery of Punjabi identity and language in Pakistan since 1947.
 Ali's short story collection Kahani Praga received the Waris Shah Memorial Award in 2005 from the Pakistan Academy of Letters.
 Mansha Yaad also received the Waris Shah Award for his collection Wagda Paani in 1987, and again in 1998 for his novel Tawan TawaN Tara, as well as the Tamgha-e-Imtiaz (Pride of Performance) in 2004.
 The most critically successful writer in recent times has been Mir Tanha Yousafi who has won the Massod Khaddar Posh Trust Award 4 times, and has had his books transliterated into Gurmukhi for Indian Punjabi readers.

 Urdu poets of the Punjab have also written Punjabi poetry including Munir Niazi (1928–2006).
 The poet who introduced new trends in Punjabi poetry is Pir Hadi Abdul Mannan.
 Though a Punjabi poet, he also wrote poetry in Urdu.

 Ali Arshad Mir was an epic poet whose works gave voice to the voiceless - the downtrodden and the oppressed, his role is considered crucial in 20th century Punjabi literature.

 Some Punjabi-language writers also wrote PTV dramas or had their works adapted as television series, such as Munnu Bhai whose PTV classic drama Sona Chandi (1982), while in Urdu language, is considered to be a representative of Punjabi culture.

 In 2025, Lahore-based Punjabi-language writer Zubair Ahmad stated that a literary renaissance in Punjabi literature began in Pakistan during the 1960s, particularly in the genre of short stories.
 He estimated that between 300 and 400 Punjabi short story books have been published in the country.